calvalus-calmar/docker-calmar/calvalus-portal/config/README.txt

-To initialise calvalus-portal with the default configuration, run this
+To initialise calvalus-portal with the demo configuration, run this command:
-command:

-   bash demo.sh
+  bash config.sh

-The demo.sh script runs these configuration scripts:
+The config.sh script runs these configuration scripts:

 1) tomcat-config.sh
    setup tomcat user for calvalus-portal